ebikatsudon/VTubeStudio/Recording-Streaming-with-OBS.md

 * It is fast (almost no CPU usage).
 * The video is high-quality and supports transparency (no green-screen needed).
 * It does not capture the VTube Studio UI.
-* It supports any number of VTube Studio windows at the same time.
+* It supports any number of VTube Studio windows at the same time (see [here](https://github.com/DenchiSoft/VTubeStudio/wiki/Starting-without-Steam) for info on how to start VTube Studio multiple times).

 To be able to use this, you must first install the Spout2 plugin for OBS.
 You can find it here: https://docs.offworld.live/#/obs-spout-plugin/README